 Harley holds a bachelor of arts degree in English and psychology from Indiana University in Bloomington, Indiana.

-Rachel Nelson, Director of Development
+Rachel Nelson, Sr. Development Director

 Rachel Nelson joined CureDuchenne in November 2014 as director of development.
 She is responsible for parent outreach, special events, volunteer management, and donor cultivation.
 Over the last ten years her career has focused on business development and marketing.